lilpug/domain-application-launcher/README.md

 ## Copyright and License
 Copyright &copy; David Whitehead

 You do not have to do anything special by using the MIT license and you don't have to notify anyone that your using this license.
-You are free to use the Domain Application Launcher script as much as you want but i would appreciate it if the copyright header is left intact.
+You are free to use, modify and distribute this software in normal and commercial usage as long as the copyright header is left intact (specifically the comment block which starts with <#!).